 Alonso had joined the grid in 2003 and instantly looked like a future champion.
 It didn’t take him long to find his way to the front of the grid and become a two-time champion.

 2007 saw Alonso move to McLaren to join a debuting Lewis Hamilton, who also was ready to compete right away.
 The season saw the McLaren drivers fighting each other but also the Ferrari’s of Kimi Raikkonen and Felipe Massa.

 In the end, it came down to the final race of the season in Brazil.
 Raikkonen came away winning the race and subsequently the championship by just one point over Hamilton and Alonso.

-The 1990s - Ayrton Senna
+Ayrton Senna (1st)